 - Determine whether leases entered into by the College either as a lessor or a lessee are operating or finance leases.
 These decisions depend on an assessment of whether the risks and rewards of ownership have been transferred from the lessor to the lessee on a lease by lease basis. - Determine whether there are indicators of impairment of the group's tangible assets, including goodwill.
-Factors taken into consideration in reaching such a decision include the economic viability and expected future financial performance of the asset and where it is a component of a larger cash-generating unit, the viability and expected future performance of that unit. - Joint Venture with Highbury College is judged to be a jointly controlled entity and valued at Fair Value in these statements.
+Factors taken into consideration in reaching such a decision include the economic viability and expected future financial performance of the asset and where it is a component of a larger cashgenerating unit, the viability and expected future performance of that unit. - Investments in subsidiaries are accounted for at cost less impairment in the individual financial statements.